-This article first appeared in the Effective Evangelism column of the CHRISTIAN RESEARCH JOURNAL, volume 34, number 01 (2011).
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org
+This article first appeared in the Effective Evangelism column of the Christian Research Journal, volume 34, number 01 (2011).
+For more information about the Christian Research Journal, click here.

 Witnessing involves more than testifying to unbelievers about Christ and what He requires of all men.
 Christians can and should share with other Christians what He is doing in our lives.
 Part of the way we grow in grace is to confess our sins to others, to ask them to pray for us, to encourage accountability, and to remind one another of Christ’s promises when we’re going through a rough patch.

 Witnessing to others who profess Christ also helps us discern whether they understand the gospel and are truly saved.
 Such concerns may arise when discussing the faith with Christians who attend theologically liberal churches, for example.
 The doctrinal divide between theological conservatives and theological liberals can make for challenging witnessing encounters, to say the least.

 While the word “conservative” typically is associated with politics, it applies to theology as well.
 In liberal theology, the Bible serves as a sort of guideline for living.
 Its truth claims are not absolute.
 Theological liberals tend to deny man’s spiritual condition and focus on social causes.
 Under a theologically conservative view, the Bible is much more than a guideline.
 It is the inspired, inerrant, and infallible Word of God.
 The creator of the universe reveals Himself within its pages, and we strive to handle His words rightly and reverently.